ox13/BinaryFileMatching/readme.md

 4) edit line 13 of siamese\_train.py to include the path to the directory containing the unzipped training data
 5) run siamese\_train.py to train the model.
 The trained model is saved as Siamese\_RNN\_01.h5.
 This can be changed in line 82.

-### Test
+#### Similarity detection: Test
-In this folder you will find the following:
+In the test folder you will find the following:
 - TODO: link to embedding files needed to evaluate the Siamese network (Data sets 8, 9, 10)
 - one folder containing:
 	- the scripts needed to evaluate the accuracy of the already trained Siamese model from the thesis